nmshd/documentation/_docs_integrate/integration-example.md

     "@type": "Mail",
     "to": ["did:e:_________________________________"],
     "subject": "Welcome",
     "body": "Hello.
-We are pleased to welcome you as our customer."
+We are pleased to welcome you as our customer.", "bodyFormat": "PlainText"
   }
 }
 ```